 Restaurant Week NY is one of the most foodie events in the city.
 Did you know there is a Caribbean Restaurant Week hosted each year during Caribbean American Heritage Month?

-What is Caribbean Restaurant Week NYC?
+What is New York Caribbean Restaurant Week?

-Founded in June 2014, Caribbean Restaurant Week NY or Eat Caribbean is a week for New York City residents and visitors to enjoy authentic Caribbean cuisine.
-Participating dine-in and take out Caribbean Restaurants in NYC offer prix fixe menus/specials throughout the five boroughs.
-Think the same prix fixe benefits from NYC Restaurant week with a Caribbean twist.
-Not knowing about this event at all, I reached out to food-loving friends to share their Caribbean restaurant recommendations.
-If you’re looking for some great Caribbean food in the NYC area, here are some of the best participating restaurants.
+Think the same prix fixe benefits from NYC Restaurant Week with a Caribbean twist.
+Not knowing about this event at all, I reached out to food-loving friends to share their recommendations.
+If you’re looking for some great Caribbean food in the NYC area, here are some of the best restaurants that are participating.

 Sugarcane